aXnXlXe/aXnXlXe.github.io/_pages/about.md

 Before, I was working at the Center of Advanced Security Research Darmstadt (CASED) as a researcher.
 I hold a diploma in mathematics (with a focus on computer science) from the Technische Universität Darmstadt.

+*I am currently in maternity leave, answering emails may be a bit delayed.*

 # Supervisions
 - Christophe Genevey-Metat (PhD, since 2018), Deep learning techniques for side-channel analysis